NickDayFSD/adventure-quest/README.md

 Initialize HP, Gold, quests completed, name

 ## Signup page
- - Form with a button
+ - FORM with a button
  - on submit...
     - put the name and class into local storage